Raghunathrao Shankarrao Gandekar: Early years

 Raghunathrao Shankarrao was born to Pant Sachiv Shankarao II Chimnajirao (10th Raja of Bhor) and Jijibai Ranisaheb on 20 September 1878.
 His thread ceremony took place on 4 April 1887.
 He succeeded as 11th Raja of Bhor on 18 July 1922 following the death of his father.

 Raghunathrao attended the Poona Government High School, Poona and he passed his matriculation examination of the University of Bombay in the year 1899.
 He completed his higher education from Deccan college, Poona.
 While at the college he also attended the Law lectures regularly till 1905.
 After leaving the college, he read the Civil, Criminal and Revenue laws with a celebrated Government Law lecturer and Public prosecutor at Poona to prepare himself for the future as the Raja of Bhor.
 On the advice of the then Political agent of Bhor Mr. L. C. Swifte, he used to attend the court of H. F. Carvalho, the city magistrate of Poona in order to gain some knowledge of the practical working of Law in 1905.
 He took an intelligent interest in the proceedings of the court and also read through and studied several important cases that were placed at his disposal.

 After the observation for a long time, Mr. Carvalho wrote to Mr. Swifte that:

 I think Shrimant Babasaheb now fully understands the procedure of a criminal court and he has no doubt profited by attending the court.

-In 1907, on the recommendation Mr. Swifte, he got a seat on the bench of Magistrates in Poona to get practical knowledge in criminal matters.
-In this capacity he worked incessantly and carefully for the next six years, deriving thereby good practices in the conduct of criminal business.
-He was appointed to bench magistracy in 1907.
-While he was at Poona for education and even during the long period he worked there as Honorary bench magistrate, he had occasion to be associated with the high officials and the leading and liberal-minded statesman of Poona, all of whom were ever pleased with the nobility and the affability of his mind and heart.
-The modesty and the gentility of his disposition and behavior had always won for him the good opinions of the successive Governors of Bombay, the commissioners and the Political agents.